 To pay additional contributions, an election to do so must be made at least 2 years before normal pension age (60) and you must not be due to retire (e.g. on health grounds) in the immediate future.
-They would be deducted with effect from your next birthday following your election, along with your basic contributions.
+The additional contributions would be deducted with effect from your next birthday following your election, along with your basic contributions.
 They would be assessed on your pensionable pay excluding any element treated as pensionable for APBs.

 If you leave or cease paying contributions for any other reason before reaching age 60, you would be credited with the appropriate portion of service "purchased" to date.
 If you choose to pay by lump sum you must make your election to do so within 12 months of the date you became a firefighter, and the payment must be made within 3 months of the date on which you gave notice that you wished to pay.
-The fire and rescue authority can give you further details about purchase.